 If you’re looking to address these, we would absolutely recommend the CFA charter.

-Don’t pad your CV, be good at job-hunting
+Don’t pad your resume, be good at job-hunting

 The most desired jobs will always be hotly contested for.
 CFA charters are part of the CV arms race (together with Harvard degrees, MBAs and all the rest) and will make you stand out if no one else has it, but in the end, quite often the most difference you can make is to master the art of networking and acing interviews.